Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Solution of the MFT problem

 \subsection{Recovering the rate function $s(J,X)$ from the scattering amplitudes}

 In this section we calculate the rate function $s(J,X)$ by relating the scattering amplitudes at $t=0$ and $t=1$.
 We find that several cases must be considered.

 (i) In the simplest case, in which $\lambda$ is sufficiently small, the derivation closely follows that of \cite{BSM1}.
 This case completely covers the case $X=0$. (ii) For $X \ne 0$, and larger values of $\lambda$, technical problems are encountered when evaluating some of the integrals that appear in the solution in case (i).
 These are fairly simple to circumvent, by deforming the integration contours in the complex plane.
 This completely covers the case $X < \sqrt{8}$. (iii) For $X > \sqrt{8}$ a third regime, of very large $\lambda$, exists.
-This regime is rather interesting as it involves multiple solutions at a given $\lambda$, i.e., there is a regime of $\lambda$'s for which $s$ and $J$ are multi-valued functions of $\lambda$.
+This regime is rather interesting as it involves multiple solutions at a given $\lambda$.
+That is, there is a regime of $\lambda$'s for which $s$ and $J$ are multi-valued functions of $\lambda$.
 Nevertheless, $s$ remains a single-valued, analytic function of $J$, unlike in many other systems in which additional branches of the rate function lead to singularities which have the character of dynamical phase transitions \cite{ZarfatyM, Baek15, JKM, Baek17, Baek18, Shpielberg2016, Spielberg, LeDoussal2017, SKM2018}.
-The reason for this rather unusual behavior is that $s(J,X)$ is not a convex function of $J$ for $X > \sqrt{8}$.
+As we explain below, this rather unusual behavior comes about concurrently with a non-convexity of $s(J,X)$ as a function of $J$ for $X > \sqrt{8}$.